gtiley/RBG-Networks/pre-workshop.md

 Prior to the workshop, participants are expected to install the software below.
 Prior experience using command line programs and something like R can be helpful but is not necessary for participation.
 A primer will be delivered at the beginning of the workshop and material will be delivered at an introductory level to keep material accessible.

-George will hold an office hour in advance of the respective workshops to help troubleshoot problems (TBD).
+George will hold office hours on 2 and 3 Nov to help troubleshoot problems in person at Kew and via Teams.
+A link will be sent to registered participants.

 Keep in mind that if you are using an institution-owned machine, you may need to reach out to your IT team in advance for software installs.

 ## Some common prerequisites